Jason Howland: Biography

-He was the producer of Little Women with Dani Davis.
+In 2005, he was the producer of Little Women with Dani Davis.
 The original songwriters were released, and Howland stepped down from producing to write the music with lyrics by Mindi Dickstein with a book by Allan Knee.

+As of 2007, he was working on two new musicals, Mariel and Quickstepf.

 He has also appeared as a guest conductor with the Atlanta Symphony Orchestra, The Florida Orchestra, New Jersey Symphony Orchestra, Maine State Symphony, and Memphis Symphony Orchestra.
 He also has conducted for Ray Charles, Natalie Cole, Brandy, BeBe and CeCe Winans, Carl Anderson, Linda Eder, Sebastian Bach, David Hasselhoff, Rob Evan, Kate Shindle, Lauren Kennedy, Davis Gaines, the Kingston Trio, and Lizz Wright.

-His other works include writing the score for Handel’s Messiah Rocks: A Joyful Noise and writing the score for the webisode series The Broadroom.
+His other works include writing scores for Handel’s Messiah Rocks: A Joyful Noise and the webisode series The Broadroom, and music arrangement for Macy's 4th of July Fireworks in 2024.

-He also was working on two new musicals, Mariel and Quickstep.
+In July 2023, it was announced that Howland and Nathan Tysen would premiere their score for a new musical adaptation of F. Scott Fitzgerald's The Great Gatsby in October of that same year at the Paper Mill Playhouse.
+The musical will feature a book by Kait Kerrigan and direction by Marc Bruni.